 APES 110 Code of Ethics for Professional Accountants Part C

-CPA Australia’s Ethics & Professional Standards Centre of Excellence connects members to their professional and ethical obligations through expertise and cultivating thought-leadership.
+Connecting members to professional and ethical obligations through expertise and thought-leadership

 APES 305 Terms of Engagement

 This overview is not a replacement of the standard and therefore should be used in conjunction with, and not instead of, the standard.